omunroe-com/Zenko/docs/Installation/Installation_Guide.rst

 Install Zenko
 *************

-Helm installs Zenko using packages of kubernetes resource definitions known as charts.
-Helm follows charts for each of the Zenko components and they can be found under kubernetes/zenko/charts.
+Helm installs Zenko using packages of Kubernetes resource definitions known as charts.
+These charts, which Helm follows for each Zenko component, can be found under kubernetes/zenko/charts.
 For each component there is a Chart.yaml file and a values.yaml file.
-Helm reads the Chart.yaml file to establish basic installation attributes such as name and version number, and reads the values file for instructions on how to deploy and configure the component.
+Helm reads the Chart.yaml file to establish such basic installation attributes as name and version number, and reads the values file for instructions on how to deploy and configure the component.
 Though manually editing the default settings in values.yaml is possible, it is much better to write configuration changes and options to :file:`Zenko/kubernetes/charts/options.yml`, which Helm can use to overwrite the default settings presented in the charts.

 Follow these steps to install Zenko with Ingress.